Historic New York Subway Line Reopens For The First Time Since The 1920s

 - Reduces travel time by 10 minutes or more for riders traveling from the Upper East Side

-[Feature Image by MarioGuti/Thinkstock]
+[Featured Image by MarioGuti/Thinkstock]